Solicitors for your Divorce

 You can apply for a divorce by submitting a Divorce Petition to the Family Court in your area.
 The Petition will need to include full details of your marriage and the reason for your divorce.
 Once the Petition is submitted to the Court, the Petition will be sent to your spouse to respond.
 After this stage there are 2 further applications for the Court to process; these are for Decree Nisi and Decree Absolute.
 The Decree Absolute marks the end of your marriage and this document will replace your marriage certificate.

 There is an initial Court fee payable of £550 when the paperwork is submitted to the Court.
-You may however be entitled to a discounted fee or an exemption if you are in respect of a low income or state benefits.
+You may however be entitled to a discounted fee or an exemption; speak to our advisors to find out if you are eligible.

 In certain circumstances this will be possible.
 If you are living together but effectively leading separate lives then this should be possible.
 You would need to show the Court that your daily routines are separate, for example that you do not take meals together and that your incomes are not pooled.